RooneyMcNibNug/RG35XX-SP/README.md

 You can easily install and switch themes for the muOS system.

 These are bundled and compressed in `.zip` files.
-When you download these you can just move them into the `../ROMS/ARCHIVE/` directory of the MicroSD card you have muOS installed on, no need ot extract anything yourself from your linux machine.
+When you download these you usually have to do one of two things:

+- Sometimes you can just move the `.zip`s into the `../muos/THEMES/` directory of the MicroSD card you have muOS installed on, no need to extract anything yourself from your linux machine.
+When you turn the XX-SP on you should just see these in the **Themes** section of the **Config** menu.
-From the XX-SP you can install these by going to **Apps > Archive Manager > {select the `.zip` you want} > A BUTTON**
+- Other times you will need to move them into the `../ROMS/ARCHIVE/` directory of the MicroSD, still no need to extract from your linux machine.
+Then from the XX-SP you can install these by going to **Apps > Archive Manager > {select the `.zip` you want} > A BUTTON**
+- Other times you will need

+Usually on the site hosting the theme the creator will speifcify where these need to go, anyways.

 And to change the theme from your XX-SP: **Config > Theme Picker > {select the theme} > A BUTTON**